-Update: The House passed the Voting Rights Advancement Act on December 6, 2019.
+Update: The House passed the Voting Rights Advancement Act (H.R.
+4) in December 2019 and it has since been renamed the John R. Lewis Voting Rights Act.

 It’s been more than six years since the Supreme Court took a hatchet to the heart of the Voting Rights Act with its decision in Shelby County v.
 Holder.
 On Wednesday, the House Judiciary Committee took a major step toward mending the national wound the Court’s decision caused by sending the Voting Rights Advancement Act to the House floor.
 The bill would restore and modernize the core protections of the Voting Rights Act.